MiastkowoBorough of Miastkowo, Łomża District, Podlaskie Voivodship

 Henryk R. observed the event:

-- In January 1943 on the Cendrowizna range in the vicinity of Orłowska Droga near Miastkowo, Łomża District, 20-year-old Rochla from Szczepankowo and 19-year-old Miss Kopytko from Czaplice were murdered.
+- In January 1943 on the Cendrowizna range in the vicinity of Orłowska Droga near Miastkowo, Łomża District, 20-year-old Rochla from Szczepankowo and 19-year-old called from the Kopytko family from Czaplice were murdered.

 Józef Ch. remembered these two young women: